 We operate facilities in more than 50 countries.
-Our non-U.S. operations accounted for 65%, 66% and 68% of our revenue during the years ended December 31, 2023, 2022 and 2021, respectively.
+Our non-U.S. operations accounted for 66%, 65% and 66% of our revenue during the years ended December 31, 2024, 2023 and 2022, respectively.
 We attribute service revenue to the country in which the service was performed rather than where the reservoir or project is located, while we attribute product sales revenue to the country where the product was shipped as we feel this gives a clearer view of our operations.
 We do, however, have significant levels of service revenue performed and recorded in the U.S. that are sourced from projects on non-U.S. oilfields.

-The following graphs and table summarize our reported revenue by geographic region for the years ended December 31, 2023, 2022 and 2021:
+The following graphs and table summarize our reported revenue by geographic region for the years ended December 31, 2024, 2023 and 2022 (in thousands):